iCliniq Logo

 Hello doctor,

 I am concerned about my daughter’s oral health.
 She is 12 years old and she does not brush her teeth properly.
-Now her mouth smells differently when she wakes up from bed, also her teeth look yellow and dirty.
+Now her mouth smells differently when she wakes up from bed, and also her teeth look yellow and dirty.
 How do I remove them?
-I tried brushing her teeth hard, but the dirt is not gone.
-What can be done for this?
-Is there any specific technique and accessories to brush teeth?
+I tried brushing her teeth hard, but the dirt did not go.
+What can be done about this?
+Is there any specific technique or accessories to brush the teeth?
+Kindly suggest.

 Answered by Dr. Naveen Thomas